 Bombardier Transportation fully understands that fatigue can highly affect a person’s health, reduce their performance and productivity within the workplace, and increase the chance of a workplace accident occurring.
 We are committed to systematically eliminating, or controlling the risks associated with fatigue in its workforce through the implementation of the following:

-- Education: making everyone aware of the signs of fatigue in themselves and others, and when they may be more likely to make errors.
-Ensuring this information is distributed throughout the workforce.
+- education: making everyone aware of the signs of fatigue in themselves and others, and when they may be more likely to make errors, and ensuring this information is distributed throughout the workforce

-- Use technology rather than travelling, such as Skype and video conferencing.
+- using technology rather than travelling, such as Skype and video conferencing

-- Encourage staff to use local accommodation where they live a long distance from their place of work.
+- encouraging staff to use local accommodation where they live a long distance from their place of work.

 During investigation, no evidence of the concerns raised in this report were found.
 When considering fatigue management, reference is often made to the Working Time Regulations 1998 which, amongst other things, place maximum limits on the amount of time an employer can ask an employee to work.

 An employee cannot, on average, work over a 48-hour week.
 Days off can be averaged over a two-week period, meaning you are entitled to two days off a fortnight.
 Adult workers are entitled to a rest break of 20 minutes if you have to work more than six hours at a stretch, and 11 consecutive hours’ rest in any 24-hour period.
 An employee can choose to opt out of the Working Time Regulations, but they cannot opt out of the requirements within regulation 25 of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).